shellfire-dev/shellfire/README.md

   * Trivial to use, but always secure, random and cleaned up temporary files and folders
   * Signal management
   * Arrays even for shells without them, and more!
+* [build], functions for creating build scripts as well as a ready-to-use binary, `build` to drop in and make builds easy-peasy.
 * [byte], functions for setting and testing bits.
 * [compress], a simple consistent interface to compression, file extensions and associated MIME types.
 * [configure], an additional framework for more advanced configuration.
 Used by [swaddle] to let users define simple configuration files for package and repository definitions.